zszazi/Python-Potpourri/README.md

 # Python-Project-Dumps
-A dump of all the interesting python projects I did
+A dump of all the interesting Python Projects I did

 More to be added soon !